ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_communication_SOP.md

 #### If data has living europeans, i.e. subject to GDPR

+Note that this is a constantly changing space, this email was last updated 2020-07-13.

 > Dear [name/s of contributor/s],
 >
 > Thank you for registering with the HCA and filling in our Dataset Questionnaire.
 >
-> Can you, or an authorised member of your lab, please officially confirm you have open consent to release data and metadata by this by agreeing to our terms and conditions via the following form: https://forms.gle/8XW8vapGQJRfKrc36
+> Can you, or an authorised member of your lab, please officially confirm whether your data are from human research subjects and whether the data requires controlled access?
+You can do this by agreeing to our terms and conditions via the following form: https://forms.gle/8XW8vapGQJRfKrc36
 >
-> Once you have agreed, this confirms that we have permission to handle your metadata and data and we can share with you the next steps in metadata assembly and data upload.
+> Once you have confirmed we are able to handle your metadata and data and we can share with you the next steps in metadata assembly and data upload.
 >
-> We can facilitate submitting your data and metadata to public EBI archives.
-We will then be able to provide you with accessions for your dataset.
+> We can then facilitate submitting your data and metadata to public EBI archives and provide you with accessions for your dataset.
 >
-> Currently the HCA DCP is not accepting data that is subject to GDPR, but we are currently working on supporting this data.
+> Currently the HCA DCP is not accepting data from living donors from European Centres, but we are currently working on supporting this data.
 By submitting through us with metadata that meets the HCA metadata standard, we will ensure your dataset is incorporated into the HCA DCP once we are able to support it.
 >
 > Many thanks,
 >